insidewhy/rxjs-ratelimiter/readme.markdown

 ## Retrying requests

-This can be done with the [retry operator](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-retry) which is built in to rxjs.
+The rate limiter introduces the delay lazily at subscription time.
+This means that rxjs operators that can resubscribe such as [retry](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-retry) will also have their retries rate limited.

 ```javascript
 return this.rateLimiter.limit(this.http.get(`https://some.api/`)).retry(999)
 ```

-This will produce an observable that will retry the HTTP request until 1000 requests have failed with each retry also being rated limited.
-In this example each request will happen once per second, less if the rate limiter is being used for other requests.
+This will produce an observable that will retry the HTTP request until 1000 requests have failed.
+The rate limiter also applies to the retries so at most one request can happen per second, less if the rate limiter is being used for other requests.